kengibson1111/tour-of-go/README.md

 ## Lessons

-* defer (stack) - this shows that deferred code has to play by call stack rules.
-Makes sense.

 * pointers - oh yeah, golang has pointers.
 This is where I think golang starts to kick ass in the runtime.
 The pointers are not quite like C pointers because there is no arithmetic.
 But the efficiencies are there, and pointer arithmetic can venture into illegal process memory space anyway :).
 Function call stacks can be really